 First Officer: £45,000 – £120,000

-This greatly depends on the airline and the type of aircraft flown.
-Salaries tend to increase with each year of service with a company, says BALPA so even if you are initially paid a low wage, the situation may well improve after several years of employment.
+This greatly depends on the airline, the level of experience gained by the individual and the type of aircraft flown.
+Salaries will vary, but tend to increase with each year of service with a company, according to BALPA.
+So newly qualified pilots will likely be paid a low wage initially, which will increase as experience and years of employment increase.

-Salaries vary according to the airline a pilot is employed with, the type of aircraft being flow and experience gained.
-The starting salary for a newly qualified first officer working for a small operation may be around £22,000 (or US $35,000).
+The starting salary for a newly qualified first officer working for a small operation may be around £22,000 (or $35,000).

 British Airways is one of the best airlines to fly for in terms of average salaries.
-Our calculations suggest that a long-haul pilot with lots of experience could well reach the £150,000 mark.
-Even some low cost airlines like Ryanair can pay their senior captains up to £100,000.
+Our calculations suggest that a long-haul pilot with plenty of experience could well reach the £150,000 mark.
+Even some low-cost airlines like Ryanair can pay their senior captains up to £100,000.

 What is the average salary of a commercial pilot?